tenzir/tenzir/web/docs/operators/splunk.md

 Include fields with null values in the transmitted event data.
 By default they are dropped before sending to splunk

+### `--max-content-length <int>`

+The maximum size of the message body.
+A message may consist of multiple events.
+If a single event is larger than this limit, it is dropped.

+The default is `5MB`.

+### `--send-timeout <duration>`

+The maximum amount of time for which the `splunk` operator aggregates messages before sending them out to Splunk.

+The default is `5s`.

 ## Examples
 ```